Valerie-Hanoka/PyNeQL/README.rst

-NeQL: a module fore Named Entity Query on SPARQL endpoints
+PyNeQL: a module fore Named Entity Query on SPARQL endpoints
 ===========================================================